anovos/anovos-docs/docs/using-anovos/config_file.md

   rest to others.
 Caveat is when multiple categories have same rank, then #categories can be more than max_category.
   Defaults to `50`.

+**🚧 TODO: Provide an example for modifying different sets of columns with different coverage settings.**

 🤓  _Example:_
 ```yaml
 outlier_categories: